All of Me (Estelle album): Composition

-Songs and lyrics

 The series of skits that weave through All of Me involve a loose, wide-ranging conversation among several friends about relationships, education, family, careers and more.
 According to Jon Caramanica from The New York Times, "even with the light soul-jazz in the background (produced in part by Questlove of The Roots), they have the feeling of intimate home recordings, modest and almost accidental."

 Estelle said that she wrote "Wonderful Life", in part, to help her appreciate her lot when she got sick of performing "American Boy".
 "Speak Ya Mind" is a self-affirming boom-bap, while "Break My Heart" featuring Rick Ross and produced by Don Cannon, is a modern hip-hop soul.
 On the song, Ross glides smoothly over the beat, while Estelle sings about how she's unsure about committing to a new man because she just got out of a relationship and doesn't want to get hurt again.
 "I just wanna love you baby, I don't wanna waste no time," she sings.
 "I wanna be your only one baby, please don't break my heart."
 The song "International (Serious)" featuring Chris Brown and Trey Songz is about Estelle's living the life as an international jet-setter.
 The clunky, apocalyptic track finds her dipping into patois, while the guests Brown and Songz get to dabble in rapping.
 "Cold Crush" is a slice of 1983-style R&B, all drum-machine snares and synthetic guitars.